manuscriptmastr/javascript-allonge/README.md

-# javascript-allonge
+# JavaScript Allongé
-Self-exercises inspired from the book.
+Self-exercises based on/inspired by the functional programming book by [@raganwald](https://github.com/raganwald).